Skip to main content

 Basic authentication

 This authentication type requires username and password of the user on whose behalf you want Bugsee to perform related activities in remote service.
-This is the most simple and quick way to configure integration, as it relies on existing authentication data, as wall as least secure of all available.
+This is the simplest and quickest way to configure integration, as it relies on existing authentication data, but is also the least secure of all available methods.

 We do not apply any limitations to both username and password.
 All the validation is done within remote service that actually uses them to identify user.